iamdonovan/iamdonovan.github.io/docs/teaching/egm702/practicals/week2/arcgis.rst

 .. tip::

-    Make sure that you describe your process for how you produced these outlines!
+    Make sure that you describe your process for how you produced these outlines in detail!

 You are welcome to try all three of these exercises if you like, but you should do at least one of them – this will form the investigation that you will present for Assessment Part 1a, as well as part of the report you will